conjurdemos/flows-end2end/README.md

 # End-to-End Provisioning/Deprovisioning Flows for CyberArk Privilege Cloud and Conjur Cloud

+NOTE: The admin user that executes REST calls to Privilege Cloud and Conjur Cloud has full admin rights in both solutions.
+Its password can be viewed as plaintext in  execution logs for these Flows.
+There is currently no way to mask or otherwise obfuscate that value.
+Please be advised and take appropriate caution in granting access to your Flows tenant.

 ## cd into Setup directory:
 - Convert flows for your tenant(s)
   - Edit the convert-flows-for-tenant.sh script